 Central City has a number of opportunities for businesses, entrepreneurs, and developers including a start-up space program, rebate program and several tax credits and incentives.
-Our building inventory and list of historic downtown businesses and buildings for sale offer details on current business and development opportunities as well.
+The Start-Up Space Program, Water Tap Incentive Program, and Parking Fee in Lieu Program are administered through the City.

 As an accredited Main Street community, we are able to work with you and the Colorado Main Street (COMS) Program's professional architect to provide historic preservation and design services.
 This service is funded through a generous grant from History Colorado's State Historical Fund.
 The Colorado Main Street architect provides technical assistance in the following areas:

 - Preservation research, drawings, and written recommendations in accordance with the Secretary of the Interior's Standards.

 - Technical preservation guidance, such as site visits, research, recommendations, facilitating connections with programs and consultants, and other means of supporting Main Street historic preservation.

 - Assist Main Street programs with community engagement, report writing, and in emergency situations.